uikraft-hub/yt-downloader-gui/README.md

 2. **Login with Cookies**

    * From **File > Login**, select your browser and indicate whether you’ve installed the **Get cookies.txt Locally** extension.
-   * If needed, SSTube opens the extension page, then prompts you to select the exported cookie file.
+   * If needed, Youtube-Media-Downloader opens the extension page, then prompts you to select the exported cookie file.
-   * After selecting a valid cookie file, SSTube opens YouTube’s login page in your browser—log in there, then return to SSTube.
+   * After selecting a valid cookie file, Youtube-Media-Downloader opens YouTube’s login page in your browser—log in there, then return to Youtube-Media-Downloader.

 3. **Download Workflow**